MASSACHVSETTS INSTITVTE OF TECHNOLOGY

 In addition, please be aware that prolonged computer usage combined with poor posture or improper typing habits can result in conditions such as repetitive strain injury.
 Remember to take frequent short breaks and to consult the medical department for more information.

 The 6.001 staff is always willing to help you.
 If you feel that you are getting lost, cannot understand the statement of a problem, have a gripe about the way things are being done, or have any other problem that we might be able to help with, please come see us.
 We hope that you will develop a good relationship with your tutor and recitation instructor as the term progresses.
-Your recitation instructors will have posted office hours; often these are underutilized, and you should take advantage of these to overcome confusions or deepen your understanding.
 Do not hesitate to call for help.

-For additional tutoring resources, we recommend that you contact the EECS Tutoring Service at http://hkn.mit.edu/act-tutoring.html, or the MIT Tutorial Services Room at 3-8406 or http://hkn.mit.edu/act-tutoring.html who can put you in touch with tutors who are experienced in giving help with 6.001.
+For additional tutoring resources, we recommend that you contact MIT Tutorial Services at 3-8406, who can put you in touch with tutors who are experienced in giving help with 6.001.

 Collections of past 6.001 homework assignments and solutions are available in various living groups.
 A database of 6.001 problem sets and solutions is also available on the 6.001 Web page and in the 6.001 locker on Athena.
 This material must be used very carefully.
 It is legitimate to use bibles as a source of supplementary problems for additional practice, to try to test and increase your understanding of the material.

 It is not legitimate to use bibles a source of code or solutions to any of this year’s assignments.
 Doing so is not only likely to hinder your learning the material, it is intellectually dishonest and a form of cheating.
 In recent terms several students made use of bibles in this way, resulting in disciplinary action taken against them.
 Do not copy from bibles.
-Solve the problems on your own, work on the projects in an appropriate fashion consistent with the collaboration policy, or get assistance from the teaching staff.
+Solve the problems on your own, or with assistance from the teaching staff.